gguillotte/mdsrd5/README.md

 -   Magic Items, Magic Item Descriptions, Sentient Magic Items, and Artifacts sections.
 -   A citation for the previous System Reference Document, which provides several terms as open content that are not provided or cited by the new System Reference Document.
 -   The completed content so far, as a simple, single-page, GitHub Pages-hosted HTML document.
 The Table of Contents is searchable using [Jets.js](https://jets.js.org), and you can save the document and use it (and the TOC search) offline.
--   An epub 2 version, only tested in iBooks.
+-   An ePub 2 version, only tested in iBooks.

 #### Fixes

--   Remove plane-related protected content.
+-   Removed plane-related protected content.
--   Remove protected creature, item, and artifact names.
+-   Removed protected creature, item, and artifact names.
 Welcome the hooked hulk and eyestalker!
--   Numerous formatting fixes.
+-   Fixed numerous formatting issues.

-#### Known issues
+#### Known issues (since resolved)

--   Monsters aren't yet included.
--   There are no links.
-This won't happen until all content is included.
--   Most references to spells and magic items aren't yet properly italicized.
--   Tables are mostly HTML instead of Markdown in this repo, due to the strenuous use of multi-line content in the source material's tables.
-The Markdown file in this repo is generated from a copy that uses Pandoc's `multiline_tables` extension.
-Once all content is incorporated and organized, I'll add those source files to this repo.
--   PDF output uses `wktohtml` for now, leading to some poor formatting results, especially with page-spanning tables.
+-   PDF output had issues with page-spanning tables.
--   Spell descriptions, magic items, and monsters suffered the most in the text conversion process and need additional proofing.

 ### 0.1 (2016-01-17)